-Now in its 6th year, Foundations of Principal Supervision allows participants to unpack the role and impact of the principal supervisor; build their capacity as instructional leaders to support culturally responsive practice; analyze data to support planning, decision making and feedback; and learn to leverage a coaching approach and communities of practice to build capacity of principals as culturally responsive instructional leaders.
-Participants will work in teams with others in similar positions from across the country, embodying a lively, fast-paced approach that encourages collaboration and creative solutions to the most daunting challenges.
-The program will help principal supervisors to adapt to the ever-evolving expectations of the role, strengthen their vision, develop the skills to build leadership capacity of principals, and plan for the year.
+Now in its 6th year, Foundations of Principal Supervision allows participants to unpack the role and impact of the principal supervisor; build their capacity as instructional leaders to support culturally responsive practice; analyze data to support planning, decision making and feedback; and learn to leverage a coaching approach and communities of practice to build the capacity of principals as culturally responsive instructional leaders.
+Participants will work in teams with peers in similar positions from across the country, in a lively, fast-paced learning environment that encourages collaboration and creative solutions to the most daunting challenges.
+The program will help principal supervisors adapt to the ever-evolving expectations of the role, strengthen their vision, develop the skills to build leadership capacity of principals, and plan for the upcoming school year.

-- Reflecting on the history of racial inequity in American education and developing a personal “why” for the work as a principal supervisor in dismantling inequities faced by students.
+- Reflect on the history of racial inequity in American education and develop a personal “why” for their work as principal supervisors in dismantling inequities faced by students.

-- Knowing what culturally responsive and equitable practice looks like at the classroom, school, and district levels.
+- Develop an understanding of what culturally responsive and equitable practice looks like at the classroom, school, and district levels.

-- Analyzing and interpreting data across a network of schools with specific attention to the diverse cultural and learning needs of students.
+- Analyze and interpret data across a network of schools with specific attention to the diverse cultural and learning needs of students.

-- Leveraging a coaching approach and communities of practice to grow a network of principals as culturally responsive instructional leaders and capacity builders of school staff.
+- Leverage a coaching approach and communities of practice to grow a network of principals as culturally responsive instructional leaders and capacity builders of school staff.

-- Developing a strategic support plan aligned to a culturally responsive theory of change that advances equity and drives continuous improvement for a network of schools.
+- Develop a strategic support plan aligned to a culturally responsive theory of change that advances equity and drives continuous improvement for a network of schools.